Fastdruid/ReCDTV/README.md

 15) U24 pin 5 goes to U37 pin 5 instead of U17 pin 12.
 16) U37 pin 6 goes to U17 pin 12 (joined to U37 pin 2 via JP15/18)
 17) U24 pins 4 & 5 are grounded (minor issue as these are unused OR gates but its not shown)
-18) U26 pins 3,11 & 13 are grounded (minor issue as these are unused intvertes but its not shown)
+18) U26 pins 3,11 & 13 are grounded (minor issue as these are unused inverters but its not shown)
 19) R48 and R49 are swapped.
 So U27 pin 6 goes to R49 not R48.
 20) U39 Pin 1 is labeled as EPO.{CSX1} but U36 Pin 1 has it as EOP.{CSX1}
 21) RP25 pin 3 is not connected to U77 pin 16 (this is signal *BUDS which is labled NC so this is not important)